fredriv/serverless-lambda-workshop/4_event_processing/README.md

    `awslocal sqs list-queues`

-   `awslocal sqs send-message --queue-url <queue-url> --message-body "Hello, JavaZone"`
+   `awslocal sqs send-message --message-body "Hello, JavaZone" --queue-url <queue-url>`

 3. Set up an event handler for the SNS topic `my-topic` in `serverless.yml` and implement the function in `handler.py`